BryanWilhite/dotnet-core/dotnet-web-mvc-unobtrusive-validation/README.md

 I have here three approaches to unobtrusive validation with jQuery AJAX:

-1. declaring in markup manually by hand and `Html.EditorFor`
+1. declaring in markup manually by hand and using `Html.EditorFor`
 2. using `Html.EditorFor` and Data Annotations
 3. repeating #2 with FluentValidation [[GitHub](https://github.com/FluentValidation/FluentValidation)] instead of Data Annotations